jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 ) you will have to replace "GoogleAnalyticsAlexa" with the name of your custom class.

 #### Enable cross device tracking
-The example above was used in a case where an google analytics tracking was already running for a website and the customer wanted to add separated skill tracking.
+The example above was used in a case where google analytics tracking was already running for a website and the customer wanted to add separated skill tracking.
 When the skill sends a link to the website (via email/sms) the current analytics session should continue.
 To enable tracking from skill to website you have to
 * Adjust the google analytics tracking code on the website
 * Add a clientIdParamter to the link sent from the skill